Maps and access

-In the summer, the Charlevoix Light train links Québec City to Charlevoix in little more than two hours.
-Alongside the Saint-Lawrence over 125 km, you will discover fascinating scenery between river and mountain toward the Massif de Charlevoix, Baie-Saint-Paul and La Malbaie.
+In the summer, the Train de Charlevoix links Québec City to Charlevoix in little more than two hours.
+Alongside the St. Lawrence over 125 km, you will discover fascinating scenery between river and mountain toward the Massif de Charlevoix, Baie-Saint-Paul and La Malbaie.
 Boarding is at the Gare du Parc-de-la-Chute-Montmorency, less than 10 km from downtown Québec City.
 For more information click here.

 Driving to Charlevoix?
 Most of the highways from New York, Boston, Ottawa, Toronto and Montréal lead to Québec City in no time.
 From there, take Route 138 and hit the Mountain Road between Petite-Rivière-Saint-François and Tadoussac, to the Easternmost area of Charlevoix.
 The scenery is breathtaking, between river and mountains.
 To electric car owners, Charlevoix has several charging stations located throughout the territory.